robindotis/contented/docs/docs.md

 ## Shortcodes

 Markdown files are sent through thr Twig processor before they themselves rendered to HTML.
-Any Twig statements in the Markown file will therefore be processed, including any such statements in the Front Matter.
+Any Twig statements in the Markdown file will therefore be processed, including any such statements in the Front Matter.

 ### Examples